Free Website Content - 2005 in Review

 but something needs to be recognized; without technology

-have been conveyed to the extent and timeliness they were.
+likely have been conveyed to the extent and timeliness

-will undoubtedly continue play a significant role in the
+2006, technology will undoubtedly continue play a significant

-future both on a personal and impersonal level.
+role in the future both on a personal and impersonal

 In 2005 Blogs gave birth to splogs, where